ybot1122/playground/ssr-rsc-intro/README.md

 But wait there is more.
 Take a look at `react-server-components/App.jsx`.
 Notice that our Comments list looks pretty much the same except we no longer have to deal with any funky `use()` hook or `throw promise` syntax.
 With React Server Components, we write the `await` straight into the component, and everything is magically wired up to suspend and stream to the client!

-There is just one missing piece.
+There is one missing piece.
 What if I actually DO want some interactivity on my website?
 Well for that, we need to write a Client Component.
+Look at `react-server-components/Counter.jsx` to see my Client Component.
+It is a standard counter component, except at the top of the file I wrote the `use client` directive.
+Now I will use this Client Component in my `InteractiveApp.jsx` file.

+With client components, we must now use a `moduleMap` which tells the bundler where to fetch the code for specific client components.
+Yes that's right, the client component is no longer bundled into the application, but is only fetched on demand as it is rendered.

 # SECTION 8: Conclusion